perl-foundation-outreach/gsoc-2023-ideas/README.md

 ## How to participate

-Each project should idea lists the mentors with their contact information at the end.
-Check out the [project template](project_template.md) for its general structure.
+Each project lists the mentors with their contact information at the end.

+We encourage you to get in contact with the mentors and the Perl / Raku community as early as possible.
+Talking with the mentors about the projects you are interested in is the fastest way to get a good understanding of the project.
+And that is the most important step for a good application and successful project.

+If you are a student and have a project idea not listed above, feel free to contact the organization administrators and just ask!

 ## General information on the initiative